The Ultimate Guide to Choosing Marine Aids to Navigation Solutions

 Safe Water Marks

-These marks are used to mark fairways, mid-channels, and offshore approach points.
-They have unobstructed water on all sides.
-These marks may be lettered, and may be lighted with a white light.
-They may also have a red top mark.
+Used to mark fairways, mid-channels, and offshore approach points with safe, unobstructed water on all sides.
+These marks may include a red top mark and white light.

 Isolated Danger Marks